-Hence with more than 65 years of experience, the MRC serves today as a unique platform for water diplomacy and regional cooperation in which member states share the benefits of common water resources.
+Hence with almost 70 years of experience, the MRC serves today as a unique platform for water diplomacy and regional cooperation in which Member Countries share the benefits of common water resources.
 It also acts as a regional knowledge hub on water resources management that helps to inform decision-making processes based on scientific evidence.
-Overall, the MRC is an established organisation with a clear mandate, procedures, strategies, guidelines and knowledge products that help ensures the Mekong is utilised for the countries’ benefit and the people’s well-being.
+Overall, the MRC is an established organisation with a clear mandate, procedures, strategies, guidelines and knowledge products that help ensures the Mekong is utilised for the countries’ benefits and the peoples’ well-beings.

-The MRC Summit is convened every four years, bringing together political leaders to address the prevailing challenges and opportunities facing the Mekong Basin.
-It is an opportunity for the Heads of Governments of the four MRC Member Countries to revisit the commitments made four years earlier and agree on strategies for the future and beyond.
+The MRC Summit is normally convened every four years, bringing together political leaders to address the prevailing challenges and opportunities facing the Mekong Basin.
+Due to the COVID-19 pandemic, the 4th MRC Summit was rescheduled to 2023.
+It is an opportunity for the Heads of Governments of the four MRC Member Countries to revisit the commitments made four years earlier, and agree on strategies for the future and beyond.

-The fourth Summit, which focuses on the theme ‘Innovation and Cooperation for a Water Secure and Sustainable Mekong”, will be hosted by the Lao People’s Democratic Republic and held on 5 April 2023 following a preparatory Ministerial Meeting on 4 April and an International Conference of Stakeholders on 2-3 April 2023.
-The venue for all events is Vientiane Capital, Lao PDR.
+The fourth Summit, which focused on the theme ‘Innovation and Cooperation for a Water Secure and Sustainable Mekong‘, was hosted by the Lao People’s Democratic Republic and held on 5 April 2023 following a preparatory Ministerial Meeting on 4 April 2023 and an International Conference of stakeholders on 2-3 April 2023.

 - Reaffirm the highest political commitment to the 1995 Mekong Agreement and the mandate of the MRC as a treaty-based inter-governmental river basin organisation for Mekong cooperation;